dtcenter/METplus/docs/Release_Guide/release_steps/metplus/create_release_reference_branch.rst

 Update the content that should go into the release version but remain unchanged in the develop branch.

+Note that this step is mandatory because pushing a new main_vX.Y-ref branch without any new commits will **not** trigger the GitHub Actions workflow to create the output Docker data volumes.

-Remove **-dev** from the version number:
+Remove **-dev** from the -rc1 version number:

 * As of METplus 4.0.0, we are naming releases with X.Y.Z format even if Z is 0.
-* As of METplus v4.0.0, the file containing the version number is located at **metplus/VERSION** (in earlier releases, the file was located at docs/version or doc/version).
+* As of METplus v4.0.0, the file containing the version number is located at **metplus/VERSION**.
-* In the develop branch, the version should match the upcoming release with -dev added to the end like X.Y.Z-rc1-dev, i.e. 4.0.0-rc1-dev
+* The version should match the upcoming release with the -rc1 suffix, like X.Y.Z-rc1
 * Remove **-dev** from the version number so that it matches the release you are creating.